Marc Chardon

 Marc E. Chardon (born November 1, 1955) is an American-French dual national who was previously the CEO and President, Blackbaud, Inc., a software and services provider for the nonprofit sector, until August 31, 2013.
+He is currently an advisor at Genstar Capital.

 Before joining Blackbaud in 2005, Chardon held the position of CFO for Microsoft Corp.'s Information Worker Business Group.
 In this role, he was responsible for developing a sustainable growth strategy and plan for the business, which includes Microsoft Office, Microsoft Project, LiveMeeting and other related products.
 He first joined Microsoft in August 1998 as general manager of Microsoft France.
 Prior to that, he was general manager of Digital France where he held a variety of international marketing and business roles within the company.

 Biography

 Early life

 Chardon was born in Concord, New Hampshire, the first of three children of Alain and Phoebe Chardon.
 He is the grandson of Clifford Warren Ashley, painter and author of several books including The Ashley Book of Knots, and great-grandson of Paul-Henri-Benjamin d'Estournelles de Constant.
 Chardon’s interest in technology was sparked in his early teens by a subscription to Popular Electronics.
 His first technology project was assembling a Heathkit short-wave radio.